[HISTORY: Adopted by the Town Board of the Town of Stillwater 11-18-2018 by L.L. No. 6-2018. Amendments noted where applicable.]

 The requirements of this chapter shall apply to all solar energy equipment or system installations modified or installed after the effective date of this chapter.

-For purposes of this chapter solar energy equipment shall include solar thermal systems.
+For purposes of this chapter, solar energy equipment shall include solar thermal systems.

-Solar energy equipment or system installations for which a valid building permit has been properly issued, and for which installation has commenced before the effective date of this chapter, shall not be required to meet the requirements of this chapter for its initial installation.
+Solar energy equipment or system installations for which a valid building permit has been properly issued, and for which installation has commenced before the effective date of this chapter, shall not be required to meet the requirements of this chapter for their initial installation.

 Solar energy equipment/systems, unless part of a solar farm or solar power plant that obtains a special use permit, shall be permitted only to provide power for use by owners, lessees, tenants, residents, or other occupants of the premises on which they are erected, but nothing contained in this provision shall be construed to prohibit collective solar installations or the sale of excess power through a net billing or net metering arrangement in accordance with New York Public Service Law § 66-j or similar state or federal law or regulation.